-Covid 19 coronavirus: Does NZ have any new cases?
+Covid 19 coronavirus: No new cases today

 "We have seen overseas how quickly the virus can re-emerge and spread in places where it was previously under control, and we need to be prepared to quickly stamp out any future cases in New Zealand.
 Every person in the team of five million has a role to play in this."

-However National's deputy leader Gerry Brownlee has questioned the government's messaging around the risk of community transmission, given it has been so long since our last community outbreak.
+However National's deputy leader Gerry Brownlee has questioned the Government's messaging around the risk of community transmission, given it has been so long since our last community outbreak.

 Speaking yesterday on Newstalk ZB, Brownlee said the Government's warning of an imminent second wave of Covid-19 in New Zealand was "puzzling".